gerbenjacobs/gerbenjacobs.github.io/content/posts/2024-10-06-using-unix-pipes-with-go.md

 And that's __literally__ it for the reading part.

-We've learned to use a `io.Reader` in combination with `stdin`, but for writing we'll need to use a `io.Writer`.
+We've learned to use a `io.ReadAll` (which implements the `io.Reader` interface) in combination with `stdin`, but for writing we'll need to use a `io.Writer`.

 Since we know we're going to use JSON we can have a look at the `encoding/json` [package](https://pkg.go.dev/encoding/json).

 You're probably familiar with `json.Marshal` but the package also comes with an `json.Encoder`, that needs to be initialized with a `io.Writer` interface.

-We can use the `os.Stdout` file descriptor for this, cause as you remember, `os.File` structs adhere to the interface.
+We can use the `os.Stdout` file descriptor for this, cause as you remember, it's a wrapper around `os.File` and those adhere to the `io.Writer` interface.

 ```go